Nevenall/Shift-X/System/01 Basics.md

 #### The Devil’s Bargain

 PCs in *Shift-X* are daring heroes with powerful abilities they don't always have perfect control over.
-To reflect this, the GM or any other player can offer you a bonus die if you accept a Devil’s Bargain.
+To reflect this the GM, or any other player, can offer you a bonus die if you accept a Devil’s Bargain.
 Common Devil’s Bargains include:

 - Collateral damage, unintended harm.
 - Sacrifice an item.